 American Public Transportation Association (APTA)

-We signed the APTA Sustainability Commitment at the gold level and are represented on their Sustainability Committee.
+We signed the APTA Sustainability Commitment at the gold level and are currently co-chairing the Sustainability Committee.

 Architecture 2030 Challenge